Updated October 26, 2021; Original Post: June 15, 2018

 Burglary of a Non-Habitation Building

-If an individual unlawfully enters or remains inside a private or public building that is not a habitation with the intent to commit assault, theft, or a felony, they can be charged with a state jail felony under Tx.
+The crime of Burglary of a Building is committed if an individual unlawfully enters or remains inside a private or public building that is not a habitation with the intent to commit assault, theft, or a felony, they can be charged with a state jail felony under Tx.
 Stat. & Code Ann. § 30.02(c).

 If an individual breaks into a rail car, penalties can be enhanced.